AU-COBRA/ConCert/README.md

 * https://github.com/AU-COBRA/OVN A verified implementation of the Open Vote Network protocol, combining proofs of correctness in ConCert with proofs of cryptographic security in the SSProve framework
 * https://github.com/AStenbaek/ATPL-Project A verified implementation of an auction smart contract
 * https://github.com/FrederikVigen/ConCert Verification of the Wrap Protocol - a decentralized bridge between Ethereum and Tezos.
-* https://github.com/JosefGIT/ConCert Verified implementations of blind auction and ecommerce smart contracts
+* https://github.com/JosefGIT/ConCert Verified implementations of blind auction and e-commerce smart contracts
+* https://github.com/malthelange/CLVM/tree/master An interpreter for the DSL for financial contracts called CL, written as a smart contract in the ConCert framework.